Post 27 – Event

 At 1400 hours on 13 Apr 1922, Frank Aiken, commander of 4 Northern Div, took over the Barracks, his son Frank Aiken, made a speech to commemorate the centenary.
 The Bks was renamed in 1986 in honour of Frank Aiken.

 CPR – Defibrillator Course Post 9 Drop In Centre Athlone 18/2/22

 Course held in Post 9 Drop in Centre, Athlone given by Gerry O’Malley from Heart Safety Solutions.
-Also gave out the new defibrillator purchased by IUNVA for the following Posts Post 11, Post 21 Post 24 and Post 25.
+Also gave out the new defibrillator purchased by IUNVA for the following Posts Post 11, Post 21, Post 24 and Post 25.
 A total of 12 Veterans on the course and very positive feedback from the members attending course.
-Also dropped off thank you letter to the Officer Commanding Custume Barracks for the accommodation last night.
+They received very detailed demonstrations and carried out CPR and the operation of the defibrillator.